2023 Most Popular Public Health Bachelor's Degree Schools

 On average, public health graduates from Texas A&M College Station take out $19,081 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $347.

-Monroe College ranked #22 on this year’s Most Popular Public Health Bachelor’s Degree Schools list.
-Monroe College is a medium-sized private for-profit school located in the city of Bronx.
+Monroe College came in at #22 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools ranking.
+Monroe College is a medium-sized private for-profit school located in the large city of Bronx.

 About 90% of the students majoring in public health at the school are women while 10% are male.